Nick-Mazuk/typescript-template/README.md

 If you're creating an npm package, this template can automatically deploy your package to npm on Mondays and Fridays.
 That way, the npm package can always be up-to-date (including with updated dependencies) even without any maintenance by you.

-To do so, just follow the instruction in the `.github/workflows/deploy.yml` file.
+To do so, just follow the two instructions in the `.github/workflows/deploy.yml` file add and your npm deployment secret as `NPM_TOKEN` in your repo's settings.

 ## Publish to npm